-The three additional reviews of reading interventions reported positive effects in general but few reliable differences over types of interventions (Wanzek et al., 2006; Flynn et al., 2012; Scammaca et al., 2015).
-An exception is that reading comprehension interventions were associated with significantly higher effect sizes than fluency interventions in Scammaca et al. (2013), but this difference disappeared when only standardised measures were considered.
+In terms of findings related to this review's primary outcome measures, the reviews that have focused on the effects of academic interventions on reading test scores all showed positive overall effect sizes, although there was a rather large variation between interventions in all reviews (Edmonds et al., 2009; Flynn et al., 2012; Scammaca et al., 2015; Slavin et al., 2008; Slavin et al., 2009; Wanzek et al., 2006).
+The four reviews of reading interventions directed to struggling readers reported positive effects in general but few reliable differences over types of interventions (Edmonds et al., 2009; Flynn et al., 2012; Scammaca et al., 2015; Wanzek et al., 2006).
+An exception is that reading comprehension interventions were associated with significantly higher effect sizes than fluency interventions in Scammaca et al. (2015), but this difference disappears when only standardised measures were considered.